AnindoChoudhury/Bankist/readme.md

 ![Bankist](./images/readme1.jpg)

-Bankist is a minimalist banking web application that allows users to create a localized database of accounts with unique PINs.
+Bankist is a minimalist banking web application that allows users to create localized database of accounts with unique PINs.
 Users can perform various banking operations seamlessly within this simple yet effective platform.
 This is a course project where the HTML and CSS code was provided.
 The JS code is entirely written by me, including a functionality that lets you create multiple accounts (The course was restricted to four hardcoded accounts).

-## Features
+#### Features

 ### 1. Transfer Money